 Recreational Therapy Certification and Certificate Program Info

 A recreational therapist uses recreational activities and exercises to treat individuals suffering from debilitating illness and disease.
-Recreational therapy certificates are aimed at recreational therapy aides, since recreational therapists must hold at least a bachelor's degree.
+Recreational therapy certificate programs are aimed at aspiring recreational therapy aides, since recreational therapists must hold at least a bachelor's degree.

 Some recreational therapy aide certificate programs require that incoming students have some professional experience and certification as home health aides.
 Others require students to have a bachelor's degree or equivalent experience as an occupational therapist assistant.